How to Create Online Community Guidelines - Personify

 4. Manuscript

-The main text of the article, spanning from the "Abstract" section to the "References" section, should be included in this file.
-The file must not contain any references to the authors’ names or initials, the institution where the study was conducted, or acknowledgments.
-Page headers/running titles may include the manuscript title but not the authors' names.
-Manuscripts that do not adhere to the journal’s blinding policy will be returned to the corresponding author.
-Files should be submitted in .doc or .docx format, uncompressed, and without embedded images.
+The main text of the manuscript, encompassing the "Abstract" through the "References" sections, must be included in this file.
+The file must not contain any references to the authors' names or initials, the institution where the study was conducted, or acknowledgments.
+Page headers/running titles may include the manuscript title but must not include the authors' names.
+Manuscripts that do not adhere to the journal's blinding policy will be returned to the corresponding author for revision.
+Files must be submitted in .doc or .docx format, uncompressed, and without embedded images.
 Pages must be numbered consecutively.

 Abstract

-Abstracts should be structured into sections (e.g., Background, Aims, Materials/Subjects and Methods, Results, Conclusion, and Keywords) and should avoid the use of undefined abbreviations or unspecified references.
+Abstracts must be structured into sections (e.g., Background, Aims, Materials/Subjects and Methods, Results, Conclusion, and Keywords) and must avoid the use of undefined abbreviations or unspecified references.

 Keywords

-Authors should provide 4 to 6 keywords for indexing purposes.
+Authors must provide four (4) to six (6) keywords for indexing purposes.

-Keywords should be carefully chosen and representative of the content of the manuscript, specific to the field or sub-field, and should not duplicate terminology used in the paper’s title.
-Shared key terms in the manuscript title and abstract can enhance the visibility of the study in article searches.
-For more information, visit:
+Keywords must be carefully selected to accurately represent the manuscript's content, be specific to the relevant field or subfield, and not duplicate terminology used in the manuscript title.
+Shared key terms between the manuscript title and abstract can enhance the discoverability of the study in article searches.
+For further information, please consult:

 https://www.aje.com/arc/editing-tip-choosing-effective-keywords/

-The use of Medical Subject Headings (MeSH) from the US National Library of Medicine is highly recommended and can be accessed through the MeSH browser:
+The use of Medical Subject Headings (MeSH) from the US National Library of Medicine is strongly recommended and can be accessed through the MeSH browser:

 https://meshb.nlm.nih.gov/search